flyingcircusio/codestyle-template/README.md

 * Enable black and isort on your editor

+* CI/CD

-* Enable Github action or Gitlab pipeline to verify changes automatically.
+  * A Github action is installed automatically.

+  * Gitlab pipelines need to be added manually.

 Example: